Where Are We On Ice Tipping Points Post COP26?

 Once 2°C is passed we lose large chunks of mountain glaciers; ~3°C the global weather pattern will become extremely unpredictable

 Once 2°C is passed, we will lose large chunks of our mountain glaciers.
-The highest mountains such as the Himalayas, which are the water towers of Asia that provide water supplies for 1 in 2 Asians, will only survive by 2300.
+The highest mountains such as the Himalayas, which are the water towers of Asia that provide water supplies for 1 in 2 Asians, may halve or shrink to a third of its current size by 2300.
 When temperatures approach 3°C, the Atlantic Meridional Overturning Circulation (AMOC) – which acts as a motor for currents in the North Atlantic and is vital in regulating weather, will shut down and cause “severe and unpredictable disturbances to global weather pattern”.
 This level of warming is in line with a recent Nature survey, in which many living IPCC authors expect “the world to warm by at least 3°C by the end of the century”.

 Our current emissions path is driving us to “cryosphere collapse”…